-Located along Highway 290 between Brenham and Hempstead, Chappell Hill is home to only about 600 residents.
+Located along Highway 290 between Brenham and Hempstead, the historic town of Chappell Hill is home to only about 600 residents.
 Don’t let its size fool you though, Chappell Hill is rich with history and industry.
 Situated not far from the Brazos River, Chappell Hill was part of Stephen F. Austin’s original colony.

 Today, the tiny hamlet boasts a meat market called Chappell Hill Sausage Company that sells incredible sausage and homemade canned goods.
 Every April the town bursts into activity for the Bluebonnet Festival, which includes live music, antiques, crafts and every good thing small town Texas has to offer.

 Just about an hour south of the Texas/Oklahoma border is the tiny town of Seymour.
 This blink-and-you-missed-it whistle stop is definitely a place you shouldn’t miss if you’re interested in paleontology.
 Seymour and the surrounding area of Baylor County are a hotbed archeological activity.
 “Seymour and Baylor County is the best place in the world to find lower Permian reptiles and amphibians,” said Paleontologist Chris Flis.
 Flis is also the Museum Director for the Whiteside Museum of Natural History in Seymour.

 The land around Seymour is currently being excavated by Flis and Anthropologist Mallori Hass to unearth a Dimetrodon they’ve christened “Mary”.
 Seymour even has a Permian reptile named after it, Seymoria, a small, reptilian, lizard-like creature.
 The first one discovered (found in 1875) is currently on display at the Smithsonian.